quby-io/databricks-workflow/README.md

-# Databricks Workflow
+# Databricks Workflow (Alpha)

-This repository is an *example* of how to use Databricks for setting up a robust data processing pipeline.
+This repository is an *example* of how to use Databricks for setting up a multi-environment data processing pipeline.

 If you are part of a Data Engineering or Data Science team, and you want to start a project in Databricks, you can use this repository as a jump start.